In this review, we’ll take a look at the best zipperless suitcases that are currently available on the market.

 Therefore, if you do usually carry a lot of luggage with you on your trips, be on the lookout for “spinner wheels” in the pros section of the products.
 They are a lifesaver.

 Can you pack both the top and the bottom part of the suitcase?
 Are there dividers on both sides, or just on one?
 Are there additional pockets?
 These are all things that you need to consider when purchasing a suitcase.
 The organization is very important, and it goes a long way in helping maximize the limited space you have.

 Dividers secure the contents of your suitcase, and they can be secured to it with either hooks or a zipper.
 They also usually feature pockets for your smaller possessions, but sometimes they have just one big pocket.
 I much prefer it when there are several smaller pockets because they make the suitcase less bulky.

 So, be on the lookout for “divider with one pocket” in the cons section.

 Well, that largely depends on your needs.
 Personally, the winner for me is the TOGEDI Lightweight Business Travel Luggage.
 It’s lightweight, practical and it has a ton of organizational features, which is a big plus for me.
 The only downside to this suitcase is that the largest version is 28” – a 31” version would really complete their range.

 A close second is the Samsonite DLX Hardside Spinner.
 If only they made it in rose gold, right?
 Jokes aside, you can rarely go wrong with a Samsonite suitcase, and this one is no different than the rest.
-Spinner wheels, TSA approved lock and an aluminum frame are just some of the features designed to make your life easier, and your travels more enjoyable.
+Spinner wheels, a TSA-approved lock, and an aluminum frame are just some of the features designed to make your life easier, and your travels more enjoyable.

 Whichever one you choose, I’m sure you won’t have any regrets.
 Head on over to Amazon to get a great deal on any one of these zipperless suitcases!